Javier0003/team-Randomizer/README.md

 # team-Randomizer

-Random team generator for my discord server
+Random team generator for at maximum 5v5 games